From registering for healthcare and setting up utilities to navigating local transport and more, we have your first week in Austria covered.

-But seriously, learning the customs through restaurants, bars, and cafés is an easy way to familiarise yourself with local customs.
-Austrians are also known for their love of good food.
+But seriously, learning the customs through restaurants, bars, and cafés is an easy way to familiarize yourself with local customs.
+Austrians are also known for their passion for great food.
 Plus, let’s face it, it’s a delicious way to go about learning anything!

-German is the official language of Austria and around 98% of the country’s population speaks it.
+The official language of Austria is German and around 98% of the country’s population speaks it.
 Austrians tend to share a complex sense of humor that may take some getting used to at first.
 Punctuality and reliability are two traits that are prized in the country, too.
 If you share them, you will easily slip into the Austrian way of life.
 Read more about Austrian people.

 Although German is the most widely spoken language of Austria, English is the common denominator of the expat community.
 However, if you are planning to stay long-term, learning German is definitely going to be a benefit.

 Fortunately, there are a host of apps and online portals to learn German.
 Alternatively, there are plenty of private classes you can enroll in if you learn best in that environment.
 Likely, if you have children, they will be picking it up quickly already.